-Surrounding the farmhouse, large barn and driveshed, the topography consists of soft peaked rolling hills under cultivation at the time of the site visit.
-The property also exhibits a variety of deciduous and coniferous trees of varying ages and species..
-Coniferous and deciduous trees line the agricultural fields, providing wind and visual barriers.
+Overall, the topography consists of soft peaked rolling hills.
+The property exhibits a variety of deciduous and coniferous trees of varying ages and species.
+Some remaining deciduous trees line the gravel driveway, and there is a concentration of conifers immediately north of the dwelling and front yard which provides a wind barrier.
+Coniferous and deciduous trees also line the agricultural fields, providing wind and visual barriers.